Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1931 - The Jean Badovici Due Chateaubriand Apartment Renovation.
 Status unknown.

-1934 - The Tempe à Pailla, above the town of Menton in France.
-It was a small two bedroom house with a large terrace.
-Panoramic views.
-Status unknown.
+1934 - aka Tempe à Pailla, above the town of Menton in France.
+3 acres.
+Originally, just a two bedroom house with a large terrace and panoramic views.
+Sold in 1954 to Tom Wilson, who did a 2000sf addition in 1970.
+Sold around 1981.
+For sale in 2024.

 1937 - The Vacation and Leisure Centre.
 A cultural and social center.
 Unbuilt.